glynnbird/couchimport/README.md

 * documents - the number of documents written in the last batch
 * total - the total number of documents written so far
+* failed - the number of documents failed to write in the last batch
+* totalfailed - the number of documents that failed to write in total

 ## Parallelism